 The river spirit can take 3 legendary actions, choosing from the options below.
 Only one legendary action can used at a time and only at the end of another creature’s turn.
 The river spirit regains spent legendary actions at the start of its turn.

 Attack.
 The river spirit makes one slam attack or can use its water breath attack if available.

 Envelop.
 The river spirit targets one creature within 10 feet of it.
-The creature must make a DC 18 Strength saving throw or be grappled and restrained.
-It may use its action to attempt the Strength saving throw again.
-If successful, the river spirit must choose a space within 10 feet of it to deposit the escaped creature.
+The creature must succeed on a DC 18 Strength saving throw or be grappled and restrained.
+The target can repeat the saving throw as an action.

 Drown (Costs 2 Actions).
-The river spirit causes a creature it grapples to drown.
-So long as the creature remains grappled, it must hold its breath.
+The river spirit drowns a creature it grapples.
+As long as the creature remains grappled, it must hold its breath.

 Restore Volume (Costs 2 Actions).
-The river spirit regains 2d10 + 7 hit points.
+The river spirit regains 15 hit points.
 It must be within 20 feet of a source of water.